Johnathonanon/cocktail_drop/README.md

 The web application is used by users who wish to order a selection of cocktails for home delivery.
 Orders can be placed by anonymous users, however a user must have an account in order to review and rate products, as well as saving their delivery details and order history.
 This is done by clicking the "Register" button in the right hand corner of the header.
 Once done so, the user can log into their account and benefit from the additionally functionality.
 As a site owner, signing in allows the addition/editing/deletion of products and blogposts.

+An agile approach was taken in development and a total of 28 user stories completed during the process.
+These can be found at: https://github.com/Johnathonanon/cocktail_drop/projects/1

 ## Features

 ### Existing Features